sopra-fs24-group-09/sopra-fs24-group-09-server/README.md

 -   `vscjava.vscode-spring-boot-dashboard`
 -   `vscjava.vscode-java-pack`

+### MongoDB
+External database MongoDB is adopted, substitute it in application.properties with your own collection.

+### Zhipu AI
+Zhipu AI (https://open.bigmodel.cn) is the API we used to distribute words for the game, you will need to use your own API Key

 **Note:** You'll need to build the project first with Gradle, just click on the `build` command in the _Gradle Tasks_ extension.
 Then check the _Spring Boot Dashboard_ extension if it already shows `soprafs24` and hit the play button to start the server.
 If it doesn't show up, restart VS Code and check again.

 ### Building with Gradle